 - Place the icing sugar in a bowl, add 2 tablespoons of water and mix together.
 This will form a fairly runny paste; if the glaze seems too thick, add a little more water to thin it – 1/4 teaspoon at a time.

-- Pour the glaze over the cooled loaf and sprinkle with the remaining pistachios.
+- Pour the glaze over the cooled loaf.

 Have a good food day.